2 Definitions and concepts

 Assumptions log

 A register of assumptions, whether provided by the Commissioner or derived by the analysis, that have been risk assessed and signed off by an appropriate governance group or stakeholder.
-Assumption logs should describe each assumption, quantify its impact and reliability and set out when it was made, why it was made, who made it and who signed it off.
+Assumption logs should describe each assumption, quantify its effect and reliability and set out when it was made, why it was made, who made it and who signed it off.

 Decisions log